hossnys/publishingtools/README.md

 the aim is more easy of use for users

-- that users only refereces images and other docs by name only.
+- that users only reference images and other docs by name only.
 - they see list of errors e.g. broken links to docs inside the repo or images
 - file names become consistent (lower case, no spaces) : easier to reference
 - keep it super fast